Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Introduction

+The mathematical theory on (\ref{5xian}) and (\ref{5biao}) has been well established and a number of numerical methods have been available for solving them \cite{bai,golub,saad1,stewart,vorst}.
+One of the drawbacks via linearizations is that general numerical methods do not take the structures of (\ref{5xian}) and (\ref{5biao}) into account, making computations expensive and the approximate eigenpairs possibly lose their physical structures.

+To improve the computational efficiency of the Arnoldi method that is directly applied to some linearization problem of QEP (\ref{05-qep}), Meerbergen \cite{meerbergen} proposes a quadratic Arnoldi (Q-Arnoldi) method, which exploits the structure of the linearization problem to reduce the memory requirements by about a half and can compute a partial Schur form of the linearization problem with respect to the structure of the Schur vectors.
+He shows that the Q-Arnoldi method can be implicitly restarted.
+Some similar methods have proposed very recently in \cite{Kressner, zhangs}.
+All of them have are special Arnoldi methods applied to certain linearization problems of QEP (\ref{05-qep}), that is, each of them projects the corresponding linearization problem rather than QEP (\ref{05-qep}) or (\ref{monic}) onto some Krylov subspace whose orthonormal basis is generated efficiently by a special Arnoldi process.
+For these methods, the implicit restarting technique \cite{so} is easily applied.

-The Second-Order Arnoldi (SOAR) method proposed by Bai and Su \cite{bs} is a Rayleigh--Ritz method that works on (\ref{05-qep}) directly.
-They propose a SOAR procedure that first computes an orthonormal basis for a second-order Krylov subspace generated by the matrices $A$ and $B$ simultaneously in an elegant way and then projects (\ref{05-qep}) onto this subspace to get a projected QEP that preserves the physical structure of the original QEP.
-They have established some relationships between the SOAR method and the Arnoldi method for the linear problem (\ref{5biao}) and shown that it has some merits of the Arnoldi method.
-The SOAR procedure is also used in dimension reduction of large scale second-order systems \cite{baisu}.
-It preserves the second-order structure and achieves the same order of approximation as the standard Arnoldi method via linearization.
-A unified general convergence theory has recently been established in \cite{huangjialin}, which has generalized some of the results on the Rayleigh--Ritz method for the linear eigenvalue problem.
-It is proved that for a sequence of projection subspaces containing increasingly accurate approximations to the desired eigenvector there is a Ritz value that converges to the desired eigenvalue while the Ritz vectors converge conditionally and may fail to converge.
+In this paper, we are interested in projection methods that work on QEP (\ref{05-qep}) directly other than its linearizations, and such methods preserve some important structures of it.
+The second-order Arnoldi (SOAR) method proposed by Bai and Su \cite{bs} falls into this category and is a Rayleigh--Ritz method.
+They propose a SOAR procedure that computes an orthonormal basis of a second-order Krylov subspace generated by the matrices $A$ and $B$ simultaneously.
+The SOAR method then projects (\ref{05-qep}) onto this subspace and computes the Ritz pairs to approximate the desired eigenpairs of (\ref{05-qep}).
+A unified and general convergence theory has recently been established in \cite{huangjialin} for the Rayleigh--Ritz method and the refined Rayleigh--Ritz method for the QEP, generalizing some of the known results on the Rayleigh--Ritz method for the linear eigenvalue problem \cite{stewart}.
+It is proved in \cite{huangjialin} that for a sequence of projection subspaces containing increasingly accurate approximations to a desired eigenvector there is a Ritz value that converges to the desired eigenvalue unconditionally while the corresponding Ritz vector converges conditionally and may fail to converge.
 Alternatively, we can compute a refined Ritz vector whose unconditional convergence is guaranteed.